lausser/coshsh/README.md

 * coshsh is very fast. (~60000 services in 10 seconds)
 * coshsh can be extended easily.
 * coshsh reads only hosts and applications.
 Services are added later.

+## Why should you use it?
+Because others use it too.
+* The city of Munich. https://bit.ly/2QhNCOJ
+* A car manufacturer at Munich with three letters.
+* A global consulting firm.
+* A global storage company with three letters.

+and many more companies which eliminated manual tasks in monitoring.

 ## Download